kaswakelvin112-art/offline-notes/README.md

 ## Deploying to Render

-The app is 100% client-side (all data lives in your browser's IndexedDB), so it deploys as a **static site** — free tier, global CDN, no server.
+The app's data lives entirely in your browser's IndexedDB, but it's deployed as a **web service** (Node) rather than a static site: a tiny Express server (`server.js`) serves the built Vite app, and the same process is where the API/sync endpoints will live when those land (plan step 4+) — no redeploy restructuring needed later.

 1. Push this repo to GitHub.
 2. In the [Render dashboard](https://dashboard.render.com/), click
    **New + → Blueprint**, select the repo, and deploy. `render.yaml` in the repo root already configures everything:
-   - build command `npm ci && npm run build`, publishing `dist/`
+   - build command `npm ci && npm run build`
-   - SPA fallback rewrite (`/*` → `/index.html`) for future client routing
+   - start command `npm start` (runs `server.js` on the injected `PORT`)
+   - health check at `/healthz`
-   - immutable caching on hashed `/assets/*`, `no-cache` on `index.html`, and basic security headers
+   - immutable caching on hashed `/assets/*`, `no-cache` on HTML, SPA fallback so client routes load `index.html`
    - Node version pinned via `.node-version`
 3. That's it.
 Your URL will be `https://<service>.onrender.com`.

 Notes:
-- Each user's notes stay in their own browser — nothing is shared or stored on the server.
-Enabling cross-device sync (plan step 4+) will add a real backend service later; the static site stays as-is.
+- Each user's notes stay in their own browser — nothing is shared or stored on the server yet.
+When cross-device sync arrives (plan step 4+), you add API routes to `server.js` and a database service, and the frontend keeps talking to the same origin.
-- Env vars are baked in at build time for static sites; this app currently needs none.
+- Try it locally in production mode with
+  `npm run build && npm start`, then open `http://localhost:3000`.